Skip to Content

 This summary is about chronic myelogenous leukemia.
 See the following PDQ summaries for more information about leukemia:

-Possible signs of chronic myelogenous leukemia include tiredness, night sweats, and fever.
+Signs and symptoms of chronic myelogenous leukemia include fever, night sweats, and tiredness.

 Sometimes CML does not cause any symptoms at all.